rbnyng/enigma_machine/README.md

 # Enigma Machine Simulator

 The Enigma Machine Simulator is a rust implementation of the Enigma machine used during World War II for encrypting and decrypting messages.
-This implementation aims to accurately represent the rotors, plugboard, and reflector systems of the historical Enigma machine..
+This implementation aims to accurately represent the rotors, plugboard, and reflector systems of the historical Enigma machine.
+You can try it out on the github pages [site](https://rbnyng.github.io/enigma_machine/) for this project.

 ## Features